MicrosoftDocs/fabric-docs/docs/data-warehouse/tutorial-power-bi-report.md

    :::image type="content" source="media/tutorial-power-bi-report/column-chart-visual.png" alt-text="Screenshot of the column chart visual showing sum of profit by sales territory." border="true":::

-   1. Resize the column chart visual by dragging the bottom-right corner of the visual.
+   1. If necessary, resize the column chart visual by dragging the bottom-right corner of the visual.
 Ensure that it fills the top-left region of the report page.

    :::image type="content" source="media/tutorial-power-bi-report/report-visual-layout-1.png" alt-text="Diagram of the report page layout showing the chart visual placed at the top-left region of the report page." border="false":::